habibahshm/P2_Continous_control/README.md

 ### Solving the Environment

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.
+In this implementation, the environment was solved in 60 episodes.

 ### Getting Started